Target level of study

 Faculty of Science

-This teaching unit is related to the innovative project.
-With the participation of an eco-design professional, students are able to:
+This teaching unit is linked to the innovative project.
+With the participation of an eco-design professional, students will be able to:

-Optimize the environmental footprint of products ("product balance" software);
+Optimizing the environmental footprint of products (product life cycle assessment software);

 Graphic design